Jakus23/alphabet-of-thought/README.md

 # alpha (.aot)

+> Connect your ideas to distill your creativity in pure code

-> Connect ideas.
-Readable by you, your organization and computers.
+- readable by you, your organization and computers

-- trivial text notation instead of boxes and arrows
+- text instead of boxes and arrows
-- recursive
-- no weird symbols to learn
-- world class practices inspired by python, ymal, JSON, Clojure, SQL, org and Markup
+- inspired by python, ymal, JSON, Clojure, SQL, org and Markup
 - ideal for working productively

-There are 7 idea types and 7 relationship types
+There are 7 idea types and 7 connections types

 ## ideas (the “tokens”)